 Dear Sir S.!

-Ginseng probably is using properly
+Ginseng probably is using correctly

-If you are taking ginseng only for feelings, you may be disappointed
+If you are only taking ginseng for feelings, you may be disappointed